 Looking at the photos on the small instruction leaflet of aircraft in Korea, the Korean markings do actual look out of register, but the US were not.

 However, the set also included some SAAF (South Afirican Airforce) and some RAAF (Royal Australian Air Force) markings, which all looked good.

 The build of the Mustang did not throw up any nasty surprises.
 Fit was generally quite good.

 Only issues I had with the build were the under carriage.
 It was a bit fiddly and feels flimsy.

-I found the kits front windscreen was not a good fit.
+The kits front windscreen was not a good fit.
 This may be more down to my skill level.